 It’s been a tough for the biofuels market in recent years, but there’s still hope.
 Here’s a look at seven publicly traded US biofuel stocks.

-On the small-cap and micro-cap end, here the Investing News Network takes a look US biofuel stocks currently trading on US stock exchanges using data compiled from InvestSnips.
-The companies below are listed in alphabetical order, and all numbers and figures were current as of market close on July 22, 2019.
+On the small-cap and micro-cap end, here the Investing News Network takes a look at US biofuel stocks currently trading on US stock exchanges using data compiled from InvestSnips.
+The companies below are listed in alphabetical order, and all numbers and figures were current as of market close on July 20, 2020.

 1. Aemetis (NASDAQ:AMTX)